zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 is the amount of energy per second per unit area that flows through a surface with the normal \\(\bm{n}\\).
 That is the definition of [irradiance](https://en.wikipedia.org/wiki/Irradiance) \\(\mathtt{E}\\).

-If we solve Maxwell's equations in the frequency domain, we may be interested in the spectral composition of the Poynting vector.
+If we solve Maxwell equations in the frequency domain, we may be interested in the spectral composition of the Poynting vector.
 Assuming that the electromagnetic field is time-harmonic, Equation 3.17 can be written as

 $$ \tag{3.20}
 \begin{aligned}